Competition Results

 Old Dominion University represented their hometown

-repeatedly applying seawater to the outside.
-Off the water, the team jumped into action the night before PEP
+applying seawater to the outside.
+Off the water, the team jumped into action the night before PEP 23 to

 provide possible equipment to teams in need.
 The ingenuity and generosity displayed by this team show a team